Index Alterhuman Other Guestbook Links

 Clans, gender, diet, clothing

-With very few exceptions, all hrihriwa have a two-syllable humantongue name and a horsetongue name that is unpronounceable for humans.
+With very few exceptions, all hrihriwa have a two-syllable humantongue name and a horsetongue name that is unpronounceable to humans.